-My first job out of college was a bank teller – a humbling experience making $14 an hour after being a collegiate athlete.
-Beneficially, and in addition to giving me a healthy dose of humble pie, the job taught me a ton about people and how their lives are directed by money.
+My first job out of college was a bank teller, making $14 an hour.
+The job taught me a ton about people and how their lives are directed by money.
 It was a great prerequisite for entrepreneurship because it forced me to learn many critical skills we all use in our daily ventures: problem-solving, persuasion, deflecting someone’s anger and turning it into a positive, how price always matters, and how to quickly build rapport with a stranger.

 Throughout my day as a teller, I probably helped 75-100 people with their basic banking needs, and I did it for roughly nine months before being promoted.
 I saw all sorts of ‘people-weirdness,’ and also how similar many people’s spending habits are.
 It also showed me just how pretentious people can be… imagine an attractive, tall woman dressed to the nines come into the bank and approaches your wicket.
 She’s wearing the Tiffany necklace, fancy shoes, shades and has breast implants.
 You’re probably thinking she’s a rich model or married to a millionaire.
 She gives you her bank card and hands you a welfare cheque in her name…

 This is the weirdness you see as a bank teller.
 The job was a deep dive into the psyche of humans and their sometimes strange relationship with money.